maxkulish/go-optimization-guide/docs/01-common-patterns/mem-prealloc.md

 # Memory Preallocation

-Memory preallocation is a powerful and straightforward optimization technique in Go.
-By explicitly allocating required memory upfront, developers reduce hidden costs associated with dynamic resizing—such as frequent memory allocations, data copying, and increased garbage collection (GC) activity.
-Effective preallocation leads to predictable, efficient performance, especially crucial for performance-critical or high-throughput systems.
+Memory preallocation is a practical way to improve performance in Go programs that deal with growing slices or maps.
+By allocating enough space upfront, you can avoid the overhead of repeated resizing, which often involves memory allocation, data copying, and extra work for the garbage collector.

+In high-throughput or performance-sensitive code, preallocating memory helps keep execution predictable and efficient, especially when working with large or known workloads.

 ## Why Preallocation Matters